HACKER SAFE certified sites prevent over 99.9% of hacker crime.

 I selected the exit end-of-day order type, but my trades don't exit at the end of day in real time trading.
 What can I do?

-The "Exit end-of-day" order type on the Order Types tab in Builder causes the program to include the SetExitOnClose command in strategies.
+First, the exit end-of-day order type is not available in MetaTrader.
+For MetaTrader strategies, the "Exit after" option on the Strategy Logic drop-down menu should be used to exit intraday strategies at the end of the day or at a specified time.
+For TradeStation and MultiCharts, the "Exit end-of-day" order type on the Order Types menu in Builder causes the program to include the SetExitOnClose command in strategies.
 This command is mostly for back-testing purposes.
 In real time trading, it causes a market order to be generated on the close of the last bar of the current session.
 However, by the time the order is sent, the market has already closed, so the order is not filled.
 A work-around technique that some traders use is to define a custom session that ends a few minutes prior to the actual session close.
 Then the SetExitOnClose command will have time to exit your position prior to the end of the actual session.
 You just need to make sure to correctly set the session end time in Builder for the custom session, and, of course, the chart in TradeStation/MultiCharts has to use the same custom session as in Builder in order to avoid discrepancies between the results in Builder and those in TradeStation/MultiCharts.

-A simpler approach is to use the Trade Times option on the Strategy Options tab.
-Leave the first time at the default, which is the session start time, and set the second time to at least one bar prior to the end of the session.
+A simpler approach is to use the "Exit after" option on the Strategy Logic drop-down.
+Set the time to at least one bar prior to the end of the session.
 That will trigger an exit prior to the end of the session.

 I want my strategies to have smaller losses.
 How do I get tighter stops in Builder?

-If the stops are too large, the easiest solution is to reduce the maximum stop size on the Strategy Options tab.
-For ATR stops, you would want to reduce the size of the max ATR Multiple, which controls the range of values used to define the size of ATR stops.
+If the stops are too large, the easiest solution is to reduce the maximum stop size on the Parameter Ranges window.
+There are separate parameter ranges for fixed size, percentage, and price-based stops.
 You can also set a target for the Max Loss metric.
 For example, if you want no more than 9 points loss on trades in the E-mini S&P, you can set a target for the Max Loss metric of $450 (i.e., 9 points x $50 per point).
 Alternatively, you can try including the Ave MAE (maximum adverse excursion) in the build goals.
 The Ave MAE is a measure of the intra-trade drawdown.
 There is also a Max MAE metric (maximum value of the MAE over all trades).

-Why do my trades exit past the time I set in the time range option?
+Why do my trades exit past the time I set in the "Exit after" option?

-The time range option allows you to set a time range for your trades.
-If, for example, you set the time range to 9:30 am to 3:00 pm, the strategy logic will be modified so that both entries and exits take place within this range.
+The exit time option allows you to set an exit time for your trades.
+If, for example, you set the time to 3:00 pm, the strategy logic will be modified so that exits take place after this time.
 However, it's important to keep in mind that the time stamp on bars is typically the time the bar closes.
 For example, if you're using 30 minute bars, a bar time of 3:30 pm means the bar closes at 3:30.
 Since it's a 30 minute bar, that means it opens at 3:00 pm.
-The time range option causes a trade to exit on the next bar's open if the time of the current bar is greater than or equal to the time at the end of the range.
-So if you've specified a time range ending at 3:00 pm, the trade will exit on the open of the 3:30 pm bar (assuming 30 minute bars).
+The exit time option causes a trade to exit on the next bar's open if the time of the current bar is greater than or equal to the exit time.
+So if you've specified an exit time of 3:00 pm, the trade will exit on the open of the 3:30 pm bar (assuming 30 minute bars).
 The exit time will be listed as 3:30 pm because that's the time stamp on the bar, but the actual time will be a moment after 3:00 pm, which corresponds to the open of the 3:30 pm bar.

 Also keep in mind that a trading strategy can only trade the bars of price data it has.
-If you're using 60 minute bars that end on even hours (e.g., 2:00 pm, 3:00 pm, 4:00 pm, etc.), and you specify a time range ending at 3:15 pm, your trades will not end at 3:15 pm because there's no bar with that time.
+If you're using 60 minute bars that end on even hours (e.g., 2:00 pm, 3:00 pm, 4:00 pm, etc.), and you specify an exit time of 3:15 pm, your trades will not end at 3:15 pm because there's no bar with that time.
 In this case, the trade would exit on the open of the 5:00 pm bar, which would be a moment after 4:00 pm.

 I specified no more than three entries per day but get four.
 Why?

-The option to limit the number of entries per day uses the EntriesToday function in EasyLanguage.
-It checks to make sure the current value is less than your specified limit before placing the orders for the next bar.
-However, it can still place two orders the next day – one long and one short – either of which or both may be filled, depending on the market.
-That means you could get four entries if both are filled on the next bar.
+The option to limit the number of entries per day uses the EntriesToday function in EasyLanguage or the equivalent function for other languages.
+The strategy code checks to make sure the current value is less than the specified limit before placing the orders.
+However, it can still place two orders – one long and one short – if both entry conditions apply, either of which or both may be filled, depending on the market.
+That means you could get up to two entries if both are filled, which could result in as many as four entries for the day.

 Why does Builder sometimes seem to replace my top strategy during the build process?

 The program never replaces the top strategy in the population.
-However, after new strategies are added, the top strategy may change, which means the top strategy from a prior generation may no longer be the stop strategy in the current generation.
+However, after new strategies are added, the top strategy may change, which means the top strategy from a prior generation may no longer be the top strategy in the current generation.
 The strategy to replace at each step is chosen as the least fit member among a small number of randomly chosen members.
-The number of such members is given by the so-called tournament size, which can be changed on the Build Options tab.
+The number of such members is given by the so-called tournament size, which can be changed on the GP Settings drop-down menu.
 To decrease the likelihood that one of the top strategies might be replaced, you can increase the tournament size.
 The default size is 2.
 Increasing it to a high number is not recommended and may hurt the performance of the program.

 Why are most of my final strategies the same?

-If many or all of your final strategies are the same or similar, you probably need to reduce the number of generations.
+If many or all of your final strategies are the same or similar, you probably need to reduce the number of generations or use the Build Termination Options on the GP Settings menu.
 After a number of generations, the results will often tend to converge, resulting in duplicate strategies.
 This can also happen if insufficient variety is in the initial population.
 To get more variety in the initial population, either increase the population size or make sure that the build sets (indicator and order) have not been overly restricted by removing too many items.
 It may also be possible to increase diversity in the final set of strategies by increasing the mutation rate and decreasing the crossover rate.
+Lastly, you can use subpopulations, which divides the main population into separate populations, which are then periodically mixed.

 Depending on the market, time frame, and other factors, it's always possible that a trading strategy will stop working at some point and need to be rebuilt or re-optimized.
 The user's guide includes a section on this topic.
 One approach involves tracking the trailing performance characteristics of the strategy and rebuilding or re-optimizing when the results start to differ significantly from the long-term averages.
 A simpler approach is to track the equity curve and look for deviations from straight-line performance.
 If the strategy needs to be rebuilt, it's just as easy with Builder to create a new strategy as it was to develop the original one.

-One point to keep in mind: if you try to re-optimize a strategy's parameter values before the strategy starts to underperform, there's no reason to think you'll get different results (assuming it's already optimized).
-It's only if the strategy has been underperforming that the optimization process is likely to find better parameter values than those you already found from the last optimization.
+One point to keep in mind: if you try to re-optimize a strategy's parameter values before the strategy starts to underperform, there's no reason to think you'll get different results (assuming it's already optimized) if you re-optimize over the same data.
+You can either re-optimize over more recent data while dropping the earlier data from the date range or wait until the strategy has been underperforming sufficiently that the optimization process is likely to find better parameter values over the same data than those you previously found.

 Does changing the settings in the middle of a build affect the build process?